Building a Birdhouse: The Perfect Way to Reuse Old Lumber and Salvaged Wood

 Assemble the Birdhouse

 - Position the sides together to form a square as shown in the diagram.
-Nail or screws the side pieces together.
+Nail or screw the side pieces together.

 - Lay out the first layer of roof slats, starting at the peak of the birdhouse roof and then working down towards the side.
 The roof slats should overhang the side by about ½".
 Depending on the width of the slats, it may be necessary to cut the width of a slat to fit properly.
 Nail the slats into place.